 Fix 7: Clean reinstall Windows

-Clean reinstalling Windows can be considered as the last resort if none of the methods above failed to fix the problem and Windows just gets stuck on black screen during startup.
+Clean reinstalling Windows can be considered as the last resort if none of the methods above failed to fix the problem and Windows just gets stuck on a black screen during startup.

 - Create or prepare your recovery media (DVD or USB).